Superintendent of Schools

 Thank you for your continued support as we work together for all of our students.
 As information changes I will most certainly keep you apprised and thank you again for the shared partnership to prioritize our students.

 About Dr. Carrie Andrews, Ph.D.

 Dr. Carrie Andrews joined USD in July 2021 as the new Superintendent of Schools.
 She was previously with the Cambrian School District since 2013 and served as the Superintendent in Cambrian since 2014.
-Dr. Andrews received her undergraduate degree in Applied Science from the University of Minnesota Duluth and her Master of Arts and Ph.D. in Education from the University of Santa Barbara.
+Dr. Andrews received her undergraduate degree in Applied Science from the University of Minnesota Duluth and her Master of Arts and Ph.D. in Educational Leadership and Organizations from the University of California Santa Barbara.
 She began her career instructing students ages 6-10 in New Zealand, before teaching 6th grade Math and English Language Arts in Edina, MN.
 From there, Dr. Andrews moved to Stockton, CA, where she taught 3rd-5th grade in Stockton, CA and Santa Barbara, CA. She also served as a site administrator in Campbell and Saratoga, CA.